EDITOR’S INTRODUCTION

 with the same chance of success as an

-assassin of two levels lower.
+assassin of 2 levels lower.

-A third-level hunter assassinates as
+A 3rd-level hunter assassinates as

-a first-level assassin,
+a 1st-level assassin, etc.

 In some circumstances, a